-The Company had total cash and invested assets of \$15.5 billion and \$14.8 billion at March 31, 2007 and December 31, 2006, respectively.
+The Company had total cash and invested assets of \$16.3 billion and \$14.8 billion at September 30, 2007 and December 31, 2006, respectively.
 All investments made by RGA and its subsidiaries conform to the qualitative and quantitative limits prescribed by the applicable jurisdiction's insurance laws and regulations.
 In addition, the boards of directors of the various operating companies periodically review the investment portfolios of their respective subsidiaries.
 RGA's board of directors also receives reports on material investment portfolios.
 The Company's investment strategy is to maintain a predominantly investment-grade, fixed maturity portfolio, to provide adequate liquidity for expected reinsurance obligations, and to maximize total return through prudent asset management.
-The Company's earned yield on invested assets, excluding funds withheld, was 5.93% in the first quarter of 2007, compared with 5.78% for the first quarter of 2006.
+The Company's earned yield on invested assets, excluding funds withheld, was 6.00% in the third quarter of 2007, compared with 5.79% for the third quarter of 2006.
 See "Note 4 - Investments" in the Notes to Consolidated Financial Statements of the 2006 Annual Report for additional information regarding the Company's investments.

 The Company's fixed maturity securities are invested primarily in commercial and industrial bonds, public utilities, U.S. and Canadian government securities, as well as mortgage- and asset-backed securities.
-As of March 31, 2007, approximately 97.1% of the Company's consolidated investment portfolio of fixed maturity securities was investment grade.
+As of September 30, 2007, approximately 97.2% of the Company's consolidated investment portfolio of fixed maturity securities was investment grade.
 Important factors in the selection of investments include diversification, quality, yield, total rate of return potential and call protection.
 The relative importance of these factors is determined by market conditions and the underlying product or portfolio characteristics.
 Cash equivalents are invested in high-grade money market instruments.
-The largest asset class in which fixed maturities were invested was in corporate securities, including commercial, industrial, finance and utility bonds, which represented approximately 53.6% of fixed maturity securities as of March 31, 2007 and had an average Standard and Poor's ("S&P") rating of "A-".
-The Company owns floating rate securities that represent approximately 18.3% of the total fixed maturity securities at March 31, 2007.
+The largest asset class in which fixed maturity securities as of September 30, 2007 and had an average Standard and Poor's ("S&P") rating of "A".
+The Company owns floating rate securities that represent approximately 19.0% of the total fixed maturity securities at September 30, 2007.
 These investments have a higher degree of income variability than the other fixed income holdings in the portfolio due to the floating rate nature of the interest payments.
 The Company holds these investments to match specific floating rate liabilities primarily reflected in the condensed consolidated balance sheets as collateral finance facility.